ionic-team/capacitor-docs/docs/apis/cookies.md

 # CapacitorCookies

 The Capacitor Cookies API provides native cookie support via patching `document.cookie` to use native libraries.
 It also provides methods for modifying cookies at a specific url.
-This plugin is bundled with `@capacitor/core` and will be enabled by default.
+This plugin is bundled with `@capacitor/core`.

 ## Configuration